 Could that be because the richest dietary sources are liver and eggs*?
 Choline is also found in smaller amounts in a variety of whole animal and plant foods.
 Most people don't get the officially recommended amount.
 From a recent review article (9):

 Mean choline intakes for older children, men, women, and pregnant women are far below the adequate intake level established by the [Institute of Medicine].
 Given the importance of choline in a wide range of critical functions in the human body, coupled with less-than-optimal intakes among the population, dietary guidance should be developed to encourage the intake of choline-rich foods.I've dubbed beef liver the Most Nutritious Food in the World, Nature's Multivitamin, and I'll probably invent other titles for it in the future.
 Add yours to the comments.
-Learn to love liver!
-I think it's an excellent food to eat on a weekly basis.

 Head over to Chris's blog and read about the classic studies he unearthed.
 And add The Daily Lipid to your RSS reader, because there's more interesting material to come!